Get 25% off on 1st online pharmacy purchase. Use Code: NEW2026

 AccuNeb, ProAir, Proventil, and Ventolin are all brand-name versions of albuterol, a short-acting bronchodilator commonly used to relieve breathing difficulties caused by asthma, chronic obstructive pulmonary disease (COPD), and other conditions involving bronchospasm.

 All four medications contain albuterol as the active ingredient, meaning they work in the same way—by relaxing the muscles around the airways to improve airflow.
-The primary differences lie in how the medication is delivered, not in how well it works.
+The primary differences lie in how the medication is delivered, not in its efficacy.

 Because the active medication is the same, no brand is inherently “stronger” or more effective than another.
-Patient preference, ease of use, age, coordination ability, and availability often determine which option is prescribed.
+Patient preference, ease of use, age, coordination ability, and availability often determine the prescribed option.

 Indications